SST Developer FAQ

 On MacOS:

-1) In recent versions of Xcode, the Apple-enhanced GNU compiler is dropped in favor of wrappers (called “gcc” and “g++”) that invoke the LLVM clang and clang++ compilers.
+1) Xcode uses wrappers (called “gcc” and “g++”) that invoke the LLVM clang and clang++ compilers.
 This case in particular can cause confusion for those who are unaware of the wrappers.
 The wrappers can mislead users into thinking that they are using a GNU compiler when they are not.
 These wrappers are not fully compatible with a real GNU compiler set.

 2) When building OpenMPI, understand that the resultant mpicc and mpicxx files are compiler wrappers also.
 It is important that mpicc and mpicxx wrap the same compiler that is used for the entire build.